reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 * **Parameter‑driven** – easily tailored to your environment.
 * **Comment‑rich** – ready for learning, audits, and pull‑requests.

-Whether you are a junior engineer maintaining your first VPS, a blue‑team analyst on an IR bridge call, or a hiring manager skimming for actionable skills, this toolkit showcases **production‑safe Bash craftsmanship**.
+Whether you are a junior engineer looking to access all the included scripts immediately or a hiring manager scanning for actionable skills, this toolkit showcases **production-safe Bash craftsmanship**.

 <details>
 <summary><strong>📚 Table of Contents — click to expand</strong></summary>